patrick-mcgreal-dev/soft-elixir-log/src/markdown/main.md

 }
 ```

 To handle user navigation and input, a DOM element can be placed on top of the canvas.
-By locking the position of this DOM element to column width and row height, the effect of navigating the grid can be produced:
+By locking the position of this DOM element to column width and row height, we can produve the effect of navigating the grid:

 <video controls>
   <source src="/assets/canvas-1.mov" type="video/mp4">
 </video>

+### Sequencing